 [Tian et al. 2025] Tian, Y., Ye, Q., Doermann, D., Yolov12: Attention-centric real-time object detectors.
 In: Advances in Neural Information Processing Systems (2025).

-The following is the citation of the original Kuzushiji dataset; please cite it when using our benchmark dataset:
+The following is the citation of the original Kuzushiji dataset; please cite it when using our constructed dataset:

 『日本古典籍くずし字データセット』 (国文研所蔵/CODH加工) doi:10.20676/00000340